New Speedgoat Mid GTX 2 vs. Speedgoat Mid WP

 Looking for a product that's sometimes a boot, sometimes a trail runner?
 The Speedgoat Mid straddles that gap.

-The Speedgoat Mid WP retails for $160, and considering the amount of technology that went into this boot to make it as light as it is, we feel that it is a good value.
+Considering the amount of technology that went into this boot to make it as light as it is, we feel that it is a good value.

 The Hoka ONE ONE Speedgoat Mid WP is a fast hiker that blurs the line between a trail runner and hiking boot.
 We hesitate to put it in a narrow category because it was used as both.
 This is a piece of performance footwear that will not weigh you down as you put mile after mile on them, though it is not to be confused with a durable, more traditional hiking boot that can be used with heavy pack weight.